 A merchant may impose a surcharge on a particular Visa or MasterCard credit card product, such as Visa Signature.
 The amount of the surcharge must not be more than the merchant's cost to accept the particular Visa or MasterCard credit card product, minus the Durbin Amendment's cap on debit-card interchange fees.
-The surcharge must be the same for all transactions on the particular Visa or MasterCard credit card's issuer.
+The surcharge must be the same for all transactions on the particular Visa or MasterCard credit card product, regardless of the card's issuer.